Suggested One Day Itineraries in Porirua City

 Indulge in a delicious lunch at one of Plimmerton's seaside cafes, or if you’re on a tight budget there are options galore from cafes to local bakeries in the city centre, where you will find some fulfilling delights.

 Porirua is known for its outdoor activities and beaches.
 Enjoy a late afternoon walk on Titahi Bay beach then take a short drive up to Richard Street lookout for amazing ocean views of the bay.
 For fitter people, there is a steep climb through native bush on a well-formed track to Colonial Knob for 360 degree views of the city, across Cook Strait and the mountains to the east (allow 2 - 3 hours).
-Or visit the Pauatahanui Wildlife Management Reserve to observe the birdlife.
+You could also plan a visit to the Pauatahanui Wildlife Management Reserve to observe the birdlife.

 If you’re a night owl, Pirates Cove golf course is open until late, a great activity for anyone at any age.
 Weather permitting.